companieshouse/innovation-curious-coffee/README.md

 - [Deploying curious coffee](#deploy)

 ## Introduction
-#CuriousCoffee is a initiative designed to break down silos within Companies House and match participants with people from different departments.
-Participants can register on the site, and the system will ad-hoc match participants and email them to inform them they've been matched and with who.
+#CuriousCoffee is a initiative designed to break down silos within an organisation and match participants with people from different departments.
+Participants can register on the site and the system will ad-hoc match participants, as well as email them to inform them they've been matched and with who.
 It's then up to the matched participants to decide what to do next.

 ## Prerequisites
 You will need the following: